unionai-oss/unionml/docs/tutorials/mnist.md

 +++

+The MNIST dataset is an acronym that stands for the Modified National Institute of Standards and Technology(MNIST) dataset.
+It is a dataset of 60,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.

 The MNIST dataset is considered to be the "hello world" example of machine learning.
 In that same spirit, we'll be making the "hello world" UnionML app using this dataset and a simple linear classifier with [sklearn](https://scikit-learn.org/stable/index.html).